revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 <details><summary><b>Show Answer</b></summary>

+> First, read the content from one file and write to another file.
-> We want to copy the entire file content to another text file.
-First read the content from one file to write another file.
+We want to copy the entire file content to another text file.
 ```python
 f = open("file.txt", "r")
 f1 = open("sample.txt", "w")